valueflows/valueflows/docs/introduction/resources.md

 Stage is used when the same resource passes through multiple processes in its lifetime, and that information is needed by the next process to determine which resources can be valid inputs.
 For example, in creating a translation, you might have one translated document pass through translation, editing, proofreading, formatting stages.
 You don't want to bring that resource into the formatting stage until it has been proofread, for example.
 Or you might have a testing stage for a component or product, in which case you don't want to consume or transfer the resource until it both has been through the testing stage, and had a `pass` output result.

 These can be defined on the recipe or the plan, showing where an input flow expects a certain stage and/or state of a resource.
+In that case, [Dependent demand planning](https://valueflo.ws/appendix/dependent-demand.html) will select only those resources that fit the specified stage and state.
 In user-interface forms for adding EconomicEvents, the input event form should query EconomicResources for required stage and state when offering selections of possible input resources.
 The stage and state of an EconomicResource can be derived or stored, as preferred.

 #### How resources relate to events